-Deutsch's transcription of the above text concerning Mozart's two minor children – note that Franz Xaver was already called "Wolfgang" as an infant – and the existence of a will or a comparable legal document (such as a marriage contract) is a fine example of one of his countless palaeographical failures.
+Deutsch's transcription of the above text concerning Mozart's two minor children – note that Franz Xaver was already called "Wolfgang" as an infant – and the existence of a will or a comparable legal document (like a marriage contract) is a fine example of one of his countless palaeographical failures.
 Deutsch begins the transcription of the first handwritten passage as follows: "2[!]
 Bübl:[sic] als: Karl 7.
 Jahr".
 The word "Bübl" (boys), which was never used by a Sperrskommissär, is of course complete nonsense.
 The entry reads "Leibl:[iche]" (legitimate [children]).
-The next entry is corrupted by Deutsch the following way: "Keines,[!] doch ein Heuraths Brief Act = 3 = Aug: 782."
-This is a true monument of ignorance.
-One could accept the missing semicolon, but any serious scholar who has ever worked with 18th-century Viennese administrative documents, can recognize and transcribe the abbreviation "dd°" (with the small superscript "o" being doubly underlined) which means "de dato" (i.e. dating from).
+The next entry is garbled by Deutsch in the following way: "Keines,[!] doch ein Heuraths Brief Act = 3 = Aug: 782."
+This is a true highpoint of ignorance.
+One could accept the missing semicolon, but any serious scholar, who has ever worked with eighteenth-century Viennese administrative documents, can recognize and transcribe the abbreviation "dd°" (with the small superscript "o" being doubly underlined) which means de dato (i.e. dating from).
 And the second one of Deutsch's absurd double dashes is simply the double underscore of the superscript abbreviation "t[er]", belonging to the "3" which is the date of Mozart's marriage contract.
 Mistakes of such grotesque scale in a volume of the Neue Mozart-Ausgabe, which is supposed to represent a final and authoritative edition of the sources, are simply breathtaking.
-And the situation becomes even more absurd given the fact that this document had been published several times in a much less flawed (and "Bübl"-less) version, decades before Deutsch dealt with it.
-Arthur Schurig published part of the Sperrs=Relation in his book Constanze Mozart: Briefe, Aufzeichnungen, Dokumente 1782 bis 1842, (Dresden 1922) and published it a second time in the 2nd edition of his book Wolfgang Amadeus Mozart.
+And the situation becomes even more absurd, given the fact that this document had been published several times in a much less flawed (and "Bübl"-less) version, decades before Deutsch dealt with it.
+Arthur Schurig published part of the Sperrs=Relation in his book Constanze Mozart: Briefe, Aufzeichnungen, Dokumente 1782 bis 1842, (Dresden 1922), and published it a second time in the 2nd edition of his book Wolfgang Amadeus Mozart.
 Sein Leben, seine Persönlichkeit, sein Werk, (Leipzig 1923).
-Albert Leitzmann also published (much less flawed) excerpts from this document in his collection Wolfgang Amadeus Mozart.
+Albert Leitzmann also published much less flawed excerpts from this document in his collection Wolfgang Amadeus Mozart.
 Berichte der Zeitgenossen und Briefe, (Leipzig 1926).
-The funniest thing is that Deutsch was fully aware of these earlier publications.
+The funniest detail is that Deutsch was fully aware of these earlier publications.
 He refers to them in his commentary at the end of his own transcription where he proudly points out that "contrary to all the earlier editions this one is complete" – which of course it is not.

-On 7 December 1787 Joseph II appointed Mozart k.k.
+On 7 December 1787, Joseph II appointed Mozart k.k.
 Kammermusikus.
-The decree signed by Johann Thorwarth (who in 1782 had been Constanze Weber's best man at her wedding) looks as follows:
+The decree signed by Johann Thorwart (who in 1782 had been Constanze Weber's witness at her wedding) looks as follows.

 What kind of transcription of this document does David Woodley Packard get for his money?
 It turns out that the text of this decree, as presented on the Mozarteum website, is neither new nor is it flawless.
 The money was new and flawless alright, but the transcription is an exact copy right out of Deutsch's flawed 1961 edition of the Mozart-Dokumente.
-All the typical symptoms of Deutschian perplexity are still there: the Mozarteum's transcriber (or rather copier) does not resolve the abbreviations (not even in the print version), still mistakes the "p." at the end of the headline for an "etc.", and the meaning of "Pr." at the beginning of the closing formula is still a mystery.
-Needless to say that this document has also been published several times by Jahn, Schurig, Tenschert and Müller von Asow.
+All the typical symptoms of Deutschian perplexity are still there: the Mozarteum's transcriber (or rather copyist) does not resolve the abbreviations (not even in the print version).
+Just like Deutsch, he still mistakes the "p." at the end of the headline for an "etc.", and the meaning of "Pr." at the beginning of the closing formula is still a mystery.
+Needless to say that this document has already been published several times by Jahn, Schurig, Tenschert and Mueller von Asow.
 Sometimes even in better readings.

 See also: Mozart Documents "transcribed" (follow-up)